proroklab/VectorizedMultiAgentSimulator/README.md

 Just use the `render_interactively` function in the `interactive_rendering.py` script.
 Relevant values will be plotted to screen.
 Move the agent with the arrow keys and switch agents with TAB.
 You can reset the environment by pressing R.
 If you have more than 1 agent, you can control another one with W,A,S,D and switch the second agent using LSHIFT.
 To do this, just set `control_two_agents=True`.
+If the agents also have rotational actions, you can control them with M,N for the first agent and with Q,E (for example in the `diff_drive` scenario).

 On the screen you will see some data from the agent controlled with arrow keys.
 This data includes: name, current obs, current reward, total reward so far and environment done flag.